 On the ground floor is a small arcade, which houses a cafe.
 The interior is beautiful, with the walls made of Australian marble, and the elevator doors of bronze.

-Little Collins St, CBD
+Little Collins St, City

 Just off Little Collins St is Howey Place, an arcade that stands in stark contrast to most others; It looks a little dingy, but it has its own secrets.

-Originally a non descript back alley, Howey Place was revitalised in the late 1800’s when Edward William Cole – owner of Cole’s Book Arcade – decided to use his own money to give it a new life.
+Originally a non-descript back alley, Howey Place was revitalised in the late 1800’s when Edward William Cole – owner of Cole’s Book Arcade – decided to use his own money to give it a new life.
 He added a glass and wrought iron canopy as well as adding glass fronted stores that ran along the lane.

-Collins St, CBD
+Collins St, City

 Centreway is the less famous counterpart to Centre Place, one of Melbourne’s most character filled laneways.
 Starting on Collins St, Centre Way will take you through to Centre Place while passing it’s retailers on the way.